pollination/pollination-docs/rhino-plugin/pollination-commands/po_addapertures.md

----
-description: Add planar window surfaces to selected rooms or orphaned faces.
-For adding an orphaned windows, press ENTER to skip selecting the host objects.
-Use &quot;Pollination&quot; command to open Room Manager or Orphaned Object Manager to check and edit each hosted window object or orphaned windows.
----

 # PO_AddApertures

 Add planar window surfaces to selected rooms or orphaned faces.
 For adding an orphaned windows, press ENTER to skip selecting the host objects.
 Use &quot;Pollination&quot; command to open Room Manager or Orphaned Object Manager to check and edit each hosted window object or orphaned windows.